OpenACC/openacc-best-practices-guide/05-Data-Locality.markdown

 The next step in the acceleration process is to provide the compiler with additional information about data locality to maximize reuse of data on the device and minimize data transfers.
 It is after this step that most applications will observe the benefit of OpenACC acceleration.
+This step will be primarily beneficial on machine where the host and device have seperate memories.

 OpenACC Data Regions
 --------------------